Turning sunlight and CO2 into fuel.

 Our solutions combine state-of-the-art solar tower systems with proprietary high-temperature thermochemical processes.
 The Synhelion technology unites four key innovations:

-• The mirrors (heliostats) reflect the sun’s radiation and precisely concentrate it onto the solar receiver.
+• The mirrors (heliostats) that direct the solar radiation onto the solar receiver.

 • The solar receiver delivers clean solar process heat at unprecedented temperatures beyond 1’500°C.

-• The thermochemical reactor utilizes the solar heat to produce syngas.
+• The thermochemical reactor utilizes the solar heat to produce syngas, the precursor to synthetic liquid fuels.

 • The thermal energy storage enables continuous 24/7 operation.